the-Humble/CaptainSonarVue/README.md

 ## Synopsis
 ---------------
 This is an incomplete implementation of the popular tabletop game Captain Sonar.
 In this implementation, we focus on the use of Vue components to create an easy to understand interface for the game.
-This interface has been updated to include basic functionality for its layout, but agame logic and team separation is still a work in progress
+This interface has been updated to include basic functionality for its layout, but game logic is still a work in progress
+Teams can now be created

 ## Contributors (optional)
 ---------------